 You may have already searched for answers, finding such varied answers as “delete the cache and cookies on your browser” to “sacrifice a goat to the ghost of Steve Jobs”, but none of these things work (plus the goat doesn’t like it).

 First, to understand what is causing the issue, one or more applications (you know…programs, in oldspeak) on your Mac are calling for Java and not finding it (or at least not recognizing it).
-This most often happens with Macs that have been updated or upgraded to a newer flavour of OS X 10 (usually Yosemite, El Capitan, or Sierra; also known as OS X 10.10, 10.11, and 10.12, respectively) or that came with an OS X 10+ installed.
+This most often happens with Macs that have been updated or upgraded to a newer flavour of OS X 10 (usually Yosemite, El Capitan, Sierra, High Sierra, or Mojave; also known as OS X 10.10, 10.11, 10.12, 10.13 and 10.14, respectively) or that came with an OS X 10+ installed.

 So, you think (reasonably enough) that the issue must be that your Java install isn’t updated (enough) for the new OS version.